Nurse Practitioner Masters vs Doctorate (DNP)

 It is also important to note that some students complete their master’s degree (MSN) and then go into the field to work.
 They may then choose to complete their DNP at a later time.
 If that works for you in your life now, it may be a choice for moving your education forward.
 The key to remember is that this is your education, and it should meet both your interests and the career goals that you have.

 Take the time to consider a few different nursing schools.
 Take a closer look at what you wish to do as well.
 Do you want to work as a certified registered nurse anesthetist?
-Perhaps you want to work as a certified nurse midwife?
+Possibly, you want to work as a certified nurse midwife?
 Or, you may want to take on leadership positions within your local hospital system.
 When you take the time to consider what your desired goals are, you may then determine the educational path to get you there.

 Remember too that there is a lot of work that goes into this process.
 Some of that comes from the clinical hours you may spend working within the field and with patients.
 Some of it comes from the work you do in managerial tasks within the day to day job you complete as well.
 The good news is there are many educational paths available to you.
-Choosing one for you may be the hardest part of the process.
+So, choosing one for you may be the hardest part of the process.